Important Festival Details

 Advance Ticket Sales

-Tickets for the 2019 ACT festival are on sale here: https://actfilmfest.colostate.edu/films/
+Tickets for the 2020 ACT festival go on sale March 10 here: https://actfilmfest.colostate.edu/films/

 Online sales close two hours prior to screening time.
 After this point, available tickets will be for sale at our onsite Box Office 1 hour prior to the screening time.